-■ Staff
+Staff

-We continue to follow the strict measures put in place to help prevent the spread of the virus and protect the health of our staff.
-We rolled out our global and site-specific business continuity plans and took appropriate recommended precautions.
+We continue to follow the strict measures put in place to help prevent the spread of the COVID-19 virus and protect the health of our staff.
+We rolled out our global and site-specific business continuity plans and continue to take appropriate recommended precautions.

 During lock-down periods, we arranged for essential tasks to be carried out within our facilities.
-Consequently, the majority of our Research staff continue working from the offices/labs, with periodic exceptions for local lockdowns during which no staff is allowed to come into the facilities.
+Consequently, the majority of our Research staff continues to work from the office/labs, with periodic exceptions for local lockdowns during which no staff is allowed into the facilities.
 For those employees coming to the office, we have stringent cleaning and sanitation protocols in place, and we strictly respect social distancing policies at all times in order to minimize risk of exposure.

-As the global pandemic continues into 2021, we aim to maintain our strict measures and protocols to ensure safety and good health of our employees.
-Strictly following the local governmental measures, we start to welcome back our employees on site.
+As the global pandemic has prevailed into 2021, we continue to sustain our efforts to maintain our strict measures and protocols to ensure safety and good health of our employees.
+Strictly following local governmental measures, we have started to welcome our employees back on site.

-■ Research portfolio
+Research portfolio

-By prioritizing the most advanced projects very early on, and increasing the flexibility of our staff in the labs within projects, we sustain our research progress, and continue our early drug research and the implementation of new modalities for target or drug discovery.
+By prioritizing the most advanced projects very early on and increasing the flexibility of our dedicated research staff in the labs within projects, we sustain our research progress, and continue our early drug research and the implementation of new modalities for target or drug discovery.